SDG Summit: 24-25 September 2019, UN Headquarters, New York

 Michelle Bachelet, UN High Commissioner for Human Rights

-This fall, the highest representatives of UN Member States will gather at the
+The highest representatives of UN Member States gathered at the first

-SDG Summit in New York to review progress in the implementation of the
+SDG Summit in New York in September 2019 to review progress in the implementation of the

 implemented in a manner consistent with international law.